DStanarevic/WCCI-Spring2017-CLE/Week2/Arrays.md

 ### Do It
 - Declare and initialize an array of characters spelling out your last name.
 Print the length of the array.
 - Declare and initialize a string array.
 Using the Length property, print the second to last element in the array.

+### Do It
+ - Declare and initialize a string array of first names.
+Choose a name to find and print the IndexOf.
+ - Create an array of lucky numbers.
+Each number should repeat at least once.
+Choose a lucky number, find and print the last index of it.
+ - Create an array of alphabet characters.
+Print the first index of the array.
+Now reverse the array and print the first index.
+ - Create an array of student names in random order.
+Order the students’ names using the sort method.
+Print the first and last students’ names.
+ - Ask 10 people for their favorite numbers and create an array of those numbers.
+Order the numbers using the sort method.
+Print the first and last numbers.